sparkletown/sparkle/docs/code-style.md

 ## Comments (general)

 There usually isn't a formal way of writing comments.
 Most common are simple line comments, not block ones.
-However, few tags, due to familiarity with JSDoc, can be found outside these `/** */` blocks:
+However, a few tags, due to familiarity with JSDoc, can be found outside these `/** */` blocks:

 - `@debt` is usually some future issue or pull request to repay with better code